 Newer builds are seen as safer, too.
-The National Association of Realtors estimates that 34% of those who buy a new home wanted to avoid renovations or issues with electricity or plumbing — which is why they turn to new builds.
-There’s no faulty wiring or plumbing issues to contend with, nor will there be the need for extraneous yard maintenance or the installation of a brand new roof.
+The National Association of Realtors estimates that 34% of those who buy a new home wanted to avoid renovations.
+This includes issues with electricity or plumbing.
+Which is why they turn to new builds.
+There’s no faulty wiring or plumbing issues to contend with.
+Plus, nor will there be the need for extraneous yard maintenance or the installation of a brand new roof.
 Insulation and HVAC will all be up to code, which means your family will be comfortable and healthy for the foreseeable future.
-You also won’t have to take on renovations, which means you can avoid turning your home into a dangerous construction site.
+You also won’t have to take on renovations.
+Which means you can avoid turning your home into a dangerous construction site.
 Instead of watching out for loose nails or being concerned about injuring yourself while DIYing a project, you can sit back, relax, and actually enjoy your home together.

 When it’s time to buy a new home, the choice is clear.
 Move-in-ready new construction wins out.
 To find out more about how our South Tampa new homes can provide your family with everything on your “must-have” list, get in touch with us today.